sefkan3/simplechatbot/README.md

 # simplechatbot
-A simple weather chatbot written in Javascript and node
+A simple weather chatbot written in Javascript using node